-- Film must significantly feature a plot, character, theme or setting that reveals or explores human and civil rights, antidiscrimination, gender issues, sexual identity and/or other social justice issues of our time.
+- Film must significantly feature a plot, character, theme or setting that reveals or explores human and civil rights, antidiscrimination, gender issues, sexual identity and/or other social issues of our time.

 - Total project budget shall be $3 million or under.

 - Projects must be consistent with SFFS's mission and represent an imaginative contribution to the moving image art form.